-- Define what is meant by the term 'climate change' and be able to reference the scientific evidence that reinforces this definition.
+- Define what is meant by the term 'climate change' and be able to critically evaluate the scientific evidence that reinforces this definition.

-- Appreciate the difficulties in global unilateral agreement to effect policy related to climate change; and the gulf between developing and developed nations.
+- Synthesise the complexities of global unilateral agreement to effect policy related to climate change and examine the gulf between developing and developed nations.

-- Understand the consequences of climate change and the challenges faced in trying to overcome them.
+- Demonstrate a deep understanding of the consequences of climate change for biodiversity and human health and wellbeing and have a critical appreciation of the challenges faced in trying to overcome these impacts.